-- Benefit LMI persons;

-- Implement projects in HUD-defined MID areas; and

-- Support community resiliency.
+- Benefit LMI persons (i.e., provide housing for low-income tenants); - Implement projects in HUD-defined MID areas; and - Support community resiliency.

-DED will review applications to evaluate their eligibility under CDBG-DR, as described in section 5, Application and Award Process.
+DED will review applications to evaluate their eligibility under CDBG-DR, as described in Section 15: Application And Award Process.
 If eligible, CDBG-DR funds under this sub-program may be used to fund: